 Since freelancers are self-employed, they deal with taxes on their end.
 They also don’t receive any employee benefits like paid leave from companies and have more autonomy.

 Remote workers work outside of offices.
 These employees have the freedom of location and can do the work from anywhere on the planet.

 But unlike freelancers, they are not independent.
 Remote workers are employees of a company.
 Companies must provide salary, insurance, and fulfill tax obligations.

 In some cases, employers may also need to provide resources like laptops and software to help remote workers perform their duties.
 For example, many businesses make their online accessible only from devices within the office network.
-Only in-house employees can get software that enables access from a different location, such as NordVPN Teams.
+Only in-house employees can get software that enables access from a different location.
 Freelancers wouldn’t get full access to resources, only enough to finish their specific tasks.

 Remote workers are similar to regular employees, but you don’t see them in the office every day.
 As such, they may have specific hours each day when they must be available, and they need to fulfill other responsibilities.